weeloong93/Freeberg_Final/Readme.md

 * User saved stock list

 #Project Achievement/ Deliverables
 As business students with relatively less exposure to frameworks and coding, we spent a lot of time learning about relevant modules and the implementation process.
+We used python 3.5.1 and javascript language to built our webapp, Freeberg.
 We have done up the stocktracker and comparison for the companies which allow users to retrieve and compared companies up-to-date information.

 ##4 additional extension milestones completed
-1. Application specific: Built Django framework to create webapp
+1. Application specific: Used Django framework to create webapp
 2. Application specifc: Used Graphing tools to visualise data
 3. Live Stock updates: Used of ystockquote to pull up-to-date information from Yahoo Finance page
 4. Downloading: Enabled downloading of graphs and company information